the-code-rider/the-code-rider/README.md

 Hi, I am indie developer.
 I like to dream, code, and create.
-These days I am exploring the generating AI field (image, and video), and dreaming about a new paradigm for media consumption.
+These days I am exploring the generative AI field (image, and video), and dreaming about a new paradigm for media consumption.